vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/README.md

 Based on "Element 3D Room Tutorial | After Effects" at https://www.youtube.com/watch?v=ex734smQB5Q

-What you want to do first is creating a new solid layer (ctrl+alt+shift+y), the color you pick doesn't matter.
+What you want to do first is creating a new solid layer (ctrl+alt+shift+y) and name it "Element 3D", the color you pick doesn't matter.

 Then search for element in ‘effects & presets’ and add it to your solid layer.